nuitrcs/databases_workshop/datagrip.md

 By default, you'll have a Data Source with a name like postgres@localhost or something similar.
 Information to fill in:

-* Name: your choice, something you'll recognize and remember, like workshop dvd
+* Name: your choice, or will be filled in with database name@servername
 * Host: name of the server (will be supplied to you)
 * Database: dvdrental
 * User: your username